natydasilva/PPtreeExt/README.md

 [![Travis-CI Build Status](https://travis-ci.org/natydasilva/PPtreeExt.svg?branch=master)](https://travis-ci.org/natydasilva/PPtreeExt)

 # PPtreeExt
-Package to extend the PPtree algorithm
+PPtreeExt is an R package that extends the PPtree algorithm  for classification problems.
+The extentions allows to handle multiple splits per group and more complex structures than the original algorithm.